jdmonin/JSettlers2/doc/Readme.developer.md

   - If snapshot already exists, use flag `-f` to force overwriting it with the new save
 - Debug command to load a snapshot: \*LOADGAME\* savename
   Server parses the snapshot and create a game with its contents.
-  Debug user joins, bots are then asked to join.
-(Might optionally support requiring certain types of bots) Temporarily set gamestate to new hold/pause state `LOADING`, so current player won't take action until everyone has joined.
+  Debug/admin user joins, bots are asked to join
+  - A later version might optionally support requiring certain types of bots Temporarily set gamestate to new hold/pause state `LOADING`, so current player won't take action until everyone has joined.
+- If other human players will be in the game, have them join and sit down now
 - Debug command to resume play of loaded game: \*RESUMEGAME\*
+  - If game was saved with human players who haven't rejoined, bots will join now for those players
+  - Game play now resumes, at the current player and state it was saved with

 This feature requires a GSON jar which must be on the classpath, or named `gson.jar` (no version number) in same directory as JSettlersServer.jar.
 Download GSON 2.8.6 or higher from